Pompeo’s Iran Plan Is a Pipe Dream

 Understandably, Europe isn’t in the mood to now abandon an accord it claims to want to preserve (however difficult that might be moving forward).
 European reactions to Pompeo’s speech were largely negative.
 British Foreign Secretary Boris Johnson, striving to use all the diplomatic tact he could muster, called Pompeo’s “jumbo” plan “very difficult.”

 Through this Iran speech, the Trump administration is again showing its lack of experience.
 It has outlined an entirely unrealistic list of demands both in terms of means and ends.
 As the administration learned in the case of the North Koreans, who supposedly surprised the president with their refusal to agree to full nuclear disarmament on day one, negotiations require prioritization and a clear but incremental path forward.
 Instead of fleshing out a detailed road map behind closed doors with U.S. allies, Pompeo simply cited 12 ways the Iranians are fueling global and regional instability and supporting terrorism.
 The Obama administration spent years working diligently with its allies to get the most damning item off that list.
 Now we’re back to nothing more than a list.

 So, Iran remains a problem, the United States is more isolated and less trusted abroad, and Iran is now able to, at a time of its choosing, turn up the nuclear pressure, because the nuclear accord is on life support.
 That is not a strategy for success.
 It is a strategy for disaster.

-Jon Wolfsthal is director of the Nuclear Crisis Group.
-He was President Barack Obama’s special assistant and senior director at the National Security Council for arms control and nonproliferation.
+Jon B. Wolfsthal is the director of the Nuclear Crisis Group and a senior advisor at Global Zero.
+He was U.S. President Barack Obama’s special assistant and senior director at the National Security Council for arms control and nonproliferation.
 Twitter: @JBWolfsthal